What’s So Good about the Pricing Strategy of McDonald’s 🍔 India?

 - The fast-food industry in India has evolved with the changing lifestyles of the young Indian population.
 The sheer variety of gastronomic preferences across regions – hereditary or acquired – has brought about different modules across the country.
 It may take some time for the local enterprise to mature to the level of international players in the field.

-- McDonald’s pricing strategy implemented successfully its cost leadership marketing strategy, its overall objective is to increase market share.
+- McDonald’s implemented successfully its cost leadership marketing strategy, its overall objective is to increase market share.

 - Arriving at a pricing decision is large as a result of analysing demand, costs, competitor pricing.
 They also consider metrics such as product’s life-cycle to balance quality with value.

-- Other than the cost of living, certain elements such as geographical factors, government regulation, economic climate and exchange rate also affect McDonald’s pricing strategies.
+- Other than the cost of living, certain elements such as geographical factors, government regulations, economic climate and exchange rate also affect the pricing strategy of McDonald’s in India.

 Click here to download the whitepaper.

 - marketing strategy (2)

 - Organisational Design (13)